open-simh/.github/docs/simdocs/vax780_doc.md

 Idle detection is disabled by default.
 If idle detection is enabled with an incorrect operating system setting, simulator performance could be impacted.
 The default operating system setting is VMS.
-The value 'n', if present in the "SET CPU IDLE={OS}:n" command, indicates the number of seconds the simulator must run before idling starts.
+The value ‘n’, if present in the “SET CPU IDLE={OS}:n” command, indicates the number of seconds the simulator must run before idling starts.

 The CPU can maintain a history of the most recently executed